ramarty/covid-social-media-analysis/DataWork/google_trends/time_series/red_green_light.md

 # Green Light - Predicting Decrease

-# 7 Day Moving Average: New Cases and Loss of Smell
+# Moving Average (7 Days): New Cases and Loss of Smell

 ```r